TheMEMOLab/Bio326-NMBU/Doc/BacterialGenomeAssemblyONP.md

 ```
 **What do you think our genome is so "incomplete"???**

-## Correcting ONP assemblies using Trycycler
+## Correcting ONP bacterial genome assemblies using [Trycycler](https://github.com/rrwick/Trycycler)

+We are using Trycycler to improve and correct the ONP genome assemblies:

+**"Trycycler is a tool for generating consensus long-read assemblies for bacterial genomes.
+I.e. if you have multiple long-read assemblies for the same isolate, Trycycler can combine them into a single assembly that is better than any of your inputs"**